JanssenProject/jans/docs/admin/config-guide/user-password-validation.md

 4. Create a new user using `/jans-config-api/mgt/configuser` endpoint.

-5. Error notification will be displayed if the password does not match the validation criteria.
+5. An error notification will be displayed if the password does not match the validation criteria.